Harper's Bazaar: Under Snow, White, and Brady (1934–1972)

-In late 1935, Snow saw a young Diana Vreeland dancing at the St. Regis Hotel bar in a lace dress by Chanel and the day after commissioned her to write a column called "Why Don't You... ?" for the magazine.
-A typical suggestion: "Why don't you ... wear, like the Duchess of Kent, three enormous diamond stars arranged in your hair in front?."
-She was immortalized in Funny Face where she inspired the character Maggie Prescott (played by Kay Thompson).
+In late 1935, Snow saw a young Diana Vreeland dancing at the St. Regis Hotel bar in a lace dress by Chanel, and the day after, commissioned her to write a column called "Why Don't You... ?" for the magazine.
+A typical suggestion: "Why don't you... wear, like the Duchess of Kent, three enormous diamond stars arranged in your hair in front?"
+She was immortalized in Funny Face, where she inspired the character Maggie Prescott (played by Kay Thompson).
 Richard Avedon was also immortalized in the film, inspiring the character Dick Avery (played by Fred Astaire).
-Avedon shot many iconic photographs for the magazine (working from 1945 as a staff photographer) including models roller skating in the Place de la Concorde, Dovima with circus elephants, and more glamourous editorials with large sets.
+Avedon shot many iconic photographs for the magazine (working from 1945 as a staff photographer), including models roller skating in the Place de la Concorde, Dovima with circus elephants, and more glamorous editorials with large sets.

-Guadeloupean model and dancer Ady Fidelin became the first black model to be featured in a major American fashion magazine when she featured in Harper's Bazaar in September 1937.
+Guadeloupean model and dancer Ady Fidelin became the first Black model to be featured in a major American fashion magazine when she was featured in Harper's Bazaar in September 1937.

-Following the Second World War Junior Bazaar was launched, aiming to be a competitor to Mademoiselle and Seventeen.
-However, in 1948 it was merged into Harper's Bazaar with Snow believing that she was diverting too much of her energy to the publication.
+Following the Second World War, Junior Bazaar was launched, aiming to be a competitor to Mademoiselle and Seventeen.
+However, in 1948 it was merged into Harper's Bazaar, with Snow believing that she was diverting too much of her energy to the publication.

-Gleb Derujinsky joined the magazine in 1950 (working with the magazine till 1968) and produced some of the magazine's most iconic images.
-Derujinsky was a pioneer juxtaposing haute couture dresses with deserts, junkyards, fairgrounds and airports, with the comparison between Avedon and Derujinsky being "Avedon shot dresses and clothes, Gleb shot women living in them".
+Gleb Derujinsky joined the magazine in 1950 (working with the magazine until 1968) and produced some of the magazine's most iconic images.
+Derujinsky was a pioneer juxtaposing haute couture dresses with deserts, junkyards, fairgrounds, and airports, with the comparison between Avedon and Derujinsky being "Avedon shot dresses and clothes; Gleb shot women living in them."

-In 1957 Derujinsky traveled across the world with Nena von Schlebrügge, and Ruth Neumann in co-operation with Pan Am for the inauguration of the Boeing 707.
+In 1957 Derujinsky traveled across the world with Nena von Schlebrügge and Ruth Neumann in cooperation with Pan Am for the inauguration of the Boeing 707.
 They shot in eleven countries in 28 days.

-Brodovitch (who struggled with alcoholism) was fired in 1958 and his wife died the following year, all of which lead to a severe depression and following a 1967 hip injury he moved to the south of France where he died in 1971.
+Brodovitch (who struggled with alcoholism) was fired in 1958, and his wife died the following year, all of which led to a severe depression, and following a 1967 hip injury, he moved to the south of France, where he died in 1971.

-The February 1959 issue featured an editorial with Chinese-American model China Machado (often erroneously reported as the cover, which is actually the December 1959 issue with Dovima); she was one of the first people of colour to be featured in a major American fashion magazine.
-The publisher (Hearst) was against the inclusion of Machado believing that Southern subscribers would quit their subscriptions.
+The February 1959 issue featured an editorial with Chinese-American model China Machado (often erroneously reported as the cover, which is actually the December 1959 issue with Dovima); she was one of the first people of color to be featured in a major American fashion magazine.
+The publisher (Hearst) was against the inclusion of Machado, believing that Southern subscribers would quit their subscriptions.
 She later became the magazine's senior fashion editor and then fashion director.

 The Nancy White era circulation peaked in 1969 with 442,220 copies circulated.